lsst-dm/dmtn-155/index.rst

 - An answer was already provided in the Slack channel and now you want to move the discussion to the Community forum.

   - "This is a great discussion that I'm sure will be of interest to others as well.
 Would you mind posting your question as a new topic in the Support category, so that we can continue this discussion there?"
-  - This is a great discussion that I'm sure will be of interest to others as well.
+  - "This is a great discussion that I'm sure will be of interest to others as well.
 I have posted this question and responses so far in the Support category at Community.lsst.org.
 Let's continue discussion in that thread."

 Along with the redirect to Community, it might also be appropriate to supply direct links to a Forum category or existing topics (see below), and of course personal expressions like "great question!" or "thanks so much" are at your discretion.